-The company has 103 lease contracts (2022 - 103 contracts) for buildings for which it has recognized right-ofuse assets for the remaining 10 years.
+The company has 86 lease contracts (2023 - 83 contracts) for buildings for which it has recognized right-of-use assets for the remaining 10 years.
 Each lease generally imposes a restriction that, unless there is a contractual right for the Company to sublet the asset to another party, the right-of-use asset can only be used by the Company.
 Leases are either non-cancellable or may only be cancelled by incurring a substantive termination fee.
+Interest expense included in finance costs of 2024 was ALL 4,492 thousand (2023: ALL 6,662 thousand).